 ChromeAI

-jeasonstudio/chrome-ai is a community provider that uses Chrome Built-in AI to provide language model support for the Vercel AI SDK.
+jeasonstudio/chrome-ai is a community provider that uses Chrome Built-in AI to provide language model support for the AI SDK.

 This module is under development and may contain errors and frequent incompatible changes.